cedadev/esacci-esgf/docs/configuration.md

 | `REMOTE_NCML_DIR`    | directory in which to store NcML aggregations on the remote THREDDS host (default: `/usr/local/aggregations/`) |
 | `CERT_FILE`          | path to the certificate file used to authenticate when publishing to Solr (default: `~/.globus/certificate-file`) |

-## Generating a proxy certificate
+## Generating a user certificate

-A proxy certificate is required to authenticate when publishing to Solr:
+A user certificate is required to authenticate when publishing to Solr:

 ```bash
 mkdir -p ~/.globus